- Sustainability transformations

 - Complex adaptive systems

-Genevieve Allen’s research investigates the role of crisis in inhibiting or facilitating transformative change from a complex adaptive systems perspective.
+Genevieve Allen’s research explores the role of crisis in sustainability transformations from a complex adaptive systems perspective.

 Allen comes from a multidisciplinary background and has a strong interest in the ecology and politics of environmental conflict.
 Having completed a Bachelor’s degree in Biochemistry at the Eberhard Karls University of Tübingen, she worked as a research assistant on a MOPGA-fellowship project exploring the genomics of the invasive plant species Japanese knotweed.

 Allen completed a Master’s degree at the University of Eastern Finland in Environmental Policy & Law, majoring in Natural Resource Governance.
-Over the course of her studies, she became interested in collaborative approaches and their potential to address high-stakes environmental conflicts and assist sustainability transformations.
+During her studies, she became interested in collaborative approaches and their potential to address high-stakes environmental conflicts and assist sustainability transformations.
 Her thesis examined collaboration and stakeholder engagement in Finnish flood risk management groups.
-Following the completion of her Master’s degree, Allen moved to Helsinki to work with Akordi Oy, a company offering professional services as a neutral party in mediation of complex environmental conflicts.
+Following the completion of her Master’s degree, Allen moved to Helsinki to work with Akordi Oy, a company offering professional services as a neutral party in the mediation of complex environmental conflicts.

 Supervisors